nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/business_rules_birth.md

 #### Additional Checks

 Records that contain the minimal set of required fields will be processed by NCHS.
-Reports on the completness of each record will be shared with jurisdictions through the same channels as is done for IJE-formatted records.
-This process may be revised to introduce more stringent checking of submissions as NCHS and Jurisdictions can experience with the process.
+Reports on the completeness of each record will be shared with jurisdictions through the same channels as is done for IJE-formatted records.
+This process may be revised to introduce more stringent checking of submissions as NCHS and Jurisdictions gain experience with the process.

 #### Internal Validation Errors